Filmmaker: Tod Lending

 In 2012, Gary elected Freeman-Wilson as mayor.
 As a Harvard-educated African-American woman she brought with her a fresh perspective to meet a crushing need.
 Her first act was to seek out support from the state of Indiana through the authoring of an economic redevelopment bill for Gary, the first bill of its kind in 30 years.
 The bill is designed to support expansion of their airport, improve city services, bring updated emergency medical care to the local hospital and navigate a restoration of broader economic stability.

-Our film follows the story of the passing of this important bill, the first step towards achieving the dream Freeman-Wilson has for her city, a dream that was inspired by a speech made 50 years ago by Dr King, a dream that lives on in places like Gary.
+Our film follows the story of the passing of this important bill, the first step towards achieving the dream Freeman-Wilson has for her city, a dream that was inspired by a speech made over 50 years ago by Dr King, a dream that lives on in places like Gary.